Low-Rank Estimation of Nonlinear Panel Data Models

-In this section, we apply our methodology to revisit the joint financing behavior of US non-financial corporations, focusing on how firms adjust debt issuance and equity repurchase decisions in response to relative valuations across capital markets.
+In this section, we apply our methodology to revisit the joint financing behavior of U.S. nonfinancial corporations, focusing on how firms adjust debt issuance and equity repurchase decisions in response to relative valuations across capital markets.
 The objective is to illustrate the empirical applicability of our approach by extending the baseline model of \citet{ma_nonfinancial_2019} and to compare its benchmark fixed-effects logit with our proposed specification.

 Empirical studies suggest that firms often act as cross-market arbitrageurs, substituting between debt and equity to exploit differences in financing costs.
 When debt is relatively inexpensive, firms tend to issue debt and repurchase equity, whereas undervalued equity prompts them to issue equity and retire debt.
-In a recent study, \citet{ma_nonfinancial_2019} documents that a substantial share of financing flows originate from non-financial firms that simultaneously issue in one market while repurchasing in another.
+In a recent study, \citet{ma_nonfinancial_2019} documents that a substantial share of financing flows originate from nonfinancial firms that simultaneously issue in one market while repurchasing in another.
 About 45 percent of quarterly net equity repurchases (by value) occur in periods when firms are concurrently net issuers of debt, and roughly 50 percent of seasoned equity issuance takes place among firms that are net retiring debt.
 These coordinated patterns indicate that firms actively rebalance their capital structures to exploit valuation differentials across markets, with this behavior most pronounced among large, profitable, and financially unconstrained firms.